kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 <img src="images/0-rasterization.png" width="75%">
 </p>

-The article series is structured as follows: First, you will get to know the principles behind triangle rasterization and the spesific approach we will use.
+The article series is structured as follows: First, you will get to know the principles behind triangle rasterization and the specific approach we will use.
 Then we will make a simple, first version of a rasterizer.
 Then we will gradually refine it as we see needs for improvement.
 We will first prioritize correctness - ie that the rasterizer draws exactly those pixels it should, so that there will be no gaps and no overlaps.
 We will then look at performance optimizations.
 As you will see, the improvements we make near the final section will make the rasterizer ten times as fast!

 ## Sections